getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ### Required Items to Function

-This items are critical and your theme will not function reliably unless you include these in your theme.
+These items are critical and your theme will not function reliably unless you include these in your theme.

 * **`blueprints.yaml`** - The configuration file used by Grav to get information on your theme.
 It can also define a form that the admin can display when viewing the theme details.
 This form will let you save settings for the theme.
 [This file is documented in the Forms section](/forms/blueprints).
 * **`my-theme.php`** - This file will be named according to your theme, but can be used to house any logic your theme needs.
 You can use any [plugin event hook](/plugins/event-hooks) except `onPluginsInitialized()`, however there is a theme specific `onThemeInitialized()` hook specific for themes that you can use instead.